-- SH-ESP32 board with USB connector soldered in place
+- SH-ESP32 rev.2 board with all connectors soldered in place

 SH-ESP32 uses a CH340C serial USB chip.
 It is supported out of the box in Linux but Mac and Windows users need to install a driver downloadable from the manufacturer website.